 Introduction to extended investigations

-For Year 11 Chemistry and Biology
+For Year 11 Chemistry

 In this full day excursion, students revisit key ideas in experimental investigations in preparation for their area of study 3 assessment.

 A morning workshop refreshes students about the importance of the scientific method and revisits key ideas around variables, experimental report writing and designing fair tests.
 Later, students have the chance to design and write a method for a short practical procedure and carry it out in one of our labs.
-Chemistry students then have results to analyse and biology students have results emailed as photographs when ready.

 This workshop is a great way for students to refresh their thinking around experimental investigations and learn directly from PhD candidates about the importance of well designed research methods.